 Advance: up to $50

-FloatMe won’t check your credit, but it will charge you $1.99/month to get “floats”.
+FloatMe won’t check your credit, but it will charge you $3.99 per month to get “floats”.
 The Floatme app also monitors your bank accounts and gives insights into your spending and savings habits.
 That’s all this app does.
-It isn’t a lot, but the few things it does do are done very well.
+There are not a lot of additional features or bells and whistles.

 READ MORE: Here are 10 Cash Advance Apps Like FloatMe + 13 Other Options